sbt/sbt/src/sphinx/Getting-Started/Library-Dependencies.rst

     libraryDependencies += "org.apache.derby" % "derby" % "10.4.1.3" % "test"

-Now, if you type ``show compile:dependency-classpath`` at the sbt interactive prompt, you should not see derby.
-But if you type ``show test:dependency-classpath``, you should see the derby jar in the list.
+Now, if you type ``show compile:dependencyClasspath`` at the sbt interactive prompt, you should not see derby.
+But if you type ``show test:dependencyClasspath``, you should see the derby jar in the list.

 Typically, test-related dependencies such as